 The BANK of Greenland has drawn up policies and emergency plans for physical disasters and IT outages.
 The Bank's IT operations take place at Bankernes EDB Central (BEC).
 The Bank closely follows the instructions and recommendations received from BEC, just as the Bank does not undertake independent development of IT systems.
+The bank continuously assesses ICT risks internally and uses external consultants to assess the bank's IT risks.

-Internal procedures are based on written processes and work descriptions, just as controls are performed across the organisation.
+Internal procedures are based on written processes and work descriptions, just as controls are performed across the organization.